auerlab/fasda/README.md

 analysis a generous margin of error, and examine the data more closely for anything within that margin.

+The question then becomes how to narrow down the list of differential features and identify those of interest.
+Our intent is to provide additional tools that facilitate examination of the results using multiple criteria rather than filtering first by P-value alone.
+For instance, we might select for genes with a P-value < 0.2, low variance in the alignment counts, and known relation to the phenotype being studied.
+For ChIP-Seq or ATAC-Seq , we might select for peaks with a P-value < 0.2, low variance in the counts, and proximity to a gene of interest.
+Multiple facets must be considered in order to avoid missing important features that have a P-value above 0.05 due to experimental imprecision rather than a true lack of biological significance.

 ## Design and Implementation

 The code is organized following basic object-oriented design principals, but